MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/management-tools/resource-kit-tools.md

 ### <a name="output"></a>Ausgabe

-Dieses Tool gibt vordefinierte Berichte zur Skype for Business Server 2015-Datenbank aus. **Pfad**: %ProgramFiles%\Skype for Business Server 2015\Reskit
+Mit diesem Tool werden vordefinierte Berichte zur Skype for Business Server 2015-Datenbank ausgegeben. **Pfad**: %ProgramFiles%\Skype for Business Server 2015\Reskit

 ### <a name="purpose"></a>Zweck